Practically everything you need to know to get started composting is below, or download our User's Guide to Backyard Composting Guide (PDF).

 - Add more browns!
 Not having enough browns will cause the pile to produce odors that attract wildlife.

-- Cover all food; bury food at least 6 inches into the pile when adding it.
+- Cover all food with browns; bury food at least 6 inches into the pile when adding it.
 No food scraps should be visible from anywhere outside the pile.

 - Line the bottom and walls of your bin with hardware cloth (wire mesh).